Who We Are

 Emily was shortlisted for the 2018 Equity Diversity Showcase.
 She also participated in AFTRS NSW/ACT Talent Camp 2019 and Screen Australia SBS Digital Originals 2020.
 As a 2018/2019 PACT Resident Artist, she created her own show “Freefall” (2019).
 Selected credits include “Chrysalis” (2017) for Midnight Feast Theatre, staged reading of “The Normal Heart” (2017) at Darlinghurst Theatre Company, and “CONNECT” (2016) for Red Door Arts and Ever After Theatre.
 Her film credits include “Groundhog Night” (upcoming 2020), “The Milky Pop Kid” (2017), “The Cards I’m Dealt” (2016) and “I Am Not A Work Of Art” (2016).
 She did a writing and research internship with Matchbox Pictures in 2017, from which she was credited as a consultant on ABC drama “The Heights”.

-Brian Maguire B.Comm, FCA, is the Founder & a Director of the Absolute Clarity Business Coaching and Mentoring Group.
-Brian is a Chartered Accountant with over 30 years experience in the Corporate, Business and Not-For-Profit world.
+Brian Maguire B.Comm, FCA, is the Founder of Absolute Clarity Business Coaching and Mentoring Group.
+Brian is a Chartered Accountant with over 40 years experience in the Corporate, Business and Not-For-Profit sectors.
 Brian has maintained a full Business Coaching practice since 2001.

 Brian is a founding member of the International Association of Coaches and has served on the Boards of the International Coaching Federation Australasia, The Business Enterprise Centre and Pittwater Business Limited.
 He currently serves on the Board of The Heal For Life Foundation.

-Born in Ireland, Brian received his Bachelor of Commerce Degree from University College Dublin.
-He completed his professional accountancy training with KPMG.
-That was followed by many years experience in Financial and Commercial Management including roles with companies such as Pacific Dunlop, Reil Corp and ICI/Orica here in Australia.
+Born in Ireland, Brian completed his professional accountancy training with KPMG followed by Senior Financial and Commercial Management roles with Pacific Dunlop, Reil Corp and ICI/Orica here in Australia.
 Since 1994 He has been involved in building and running his own businesses.

-Brian has been a mentor, coach and educator for most of his professional life and he has developed and presented business development programs for many major corporate clients.
+Brian has been a mentor, coach and educator for most of his professional life and has developed and presented business development programs for many corporate clients.

 Brian is committed to helping business owners and leaders get more out of life professionally and personally while maintaining focus on what really matters, and Absolute Clarity operates to a set of values that reflect this commitment.

-Kate is General Manager of Human Resources at Westpac.
-She has previously served in a number of senior Human Resources and business roles at Goldman Sachs and Macquarie in Australia, Asia and London.
+Kate is the Vice President of People and Culture at Optus.
+She has previously served in a number of senior Human Resources and business roles at Westpac, Goldman Sachs and Macquarie in Australia, Asia and London.

-Kate is a Director of the Junior Diabetes Research Foundation, serves on the Board of the Westpac Foundation, is a member of Chief Executive Women where she is also a member of the Scholarship Committee and is a founding member of the Minerva Network.
+Kate is a Director of the Junior Diabetes Research Foundation, is a member of Chief Executive Women where is also a member of the Scholarship Committee and is a founding member of the Minerva Network.

 She is passionate about equality, access, inclusion and diversity and has designed, led and championed important and innovative initiatives and programs throughout her career.